marked42/learning-notes/react/react.md

     const props = { options: numbers, ...passedDownProps };
     ```

 Maybe consider put `passedDownProps` at first so that any duplicate props from high order component would not overwrite props of lower component by accident.
-Or use this pattern only for default props of html element, so that it's propbably always being done on purpose.
+Or use this pattern only for default props of html element, so it would be obvious that properties are overriden on purpose.

 ```javascript
 const props = { ...passedDownProps, options: numbers };